pablo-is-a-goblin/create_class/README.md

 # Class Creator Script

-This script creates the .cpp and .hpp of a basic Orthodox Cannonical Form Class.
+This script creates the .cpp and .hpp of a basic class in Orthodox Cannonical Class Form.
 It implements the default constructor and destructor, the copy constructor and the copy assignment operator.
 Example:

 ```
 ./create_class Test